NogiDotNetwork/pressresources/README.md

 # KCC.Social's and KuDoge's Press Resources

-Find a variety of visual formats of our two logos as vector graphics.
+Find a variety of visual formats of our two logos as vector graphics in this repository.

 ## You can also find KuDoge here: